onelikeandidie/hivemind-bot/README.md

   - Uses a InputBot to input the `Ctrl+Q` when your client is open and focused
     - `(it also does this when your client is not open so it'll input into whatever other app you have open, have fun)`

+One last thing here, some commands only work with moderators but voting works with any user.
+I'll put a detailed list of commands one day.

 # How to use

 First you need to make a copy of `config_default.toml` and name it